nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ```
 <br>

-We can specify explicitly floating point literal as double type by suffixed with `d` or `D`.
-This convention is not required (or optional).
+A floating-point literal can be explicitly specified as a `double` by appending `d` or `D` as a suffix.
+However, this is optional since floating-point literals are `double` by default.

 ```java linenums="1"
 double d = 123.456d; //valid